Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 - it saves baseline and full scan reports into separate folders
 - it avoids report overwrite confusion
 - it keeps artifacts available even when scans return warnings or soft failures
-- it opts JavaScript actions into Node 24 early so the workflow is better aligned with GitHub's 2026 runtime migration
+- it opts JavaScript actions into Node 24 early so the workflow is better aligned with GitHub's 2026 runtime migration [web:106][web:124]
+- it is configured so that ZAP findings can fail the job, which is ideal for teaching how to respond to DAST alerts [web:150][web:147]

+With `fail_action: true` in the baseline scan and `-I` in the full scan, ZAP will mark the job as failed when failing-level alerts are present, while still uploading full reports for discussion. [web:150][web:147]

 ### Optional ZAP rules file